-This document is also part of the Nag Hammadi Library and dates from the end of the second century or the beginning of the third century.
-This letter contains early Christian thought, but with clear gnostic themes included.
+This document is also part of the Nag Hammadi Library.
 This is a version of the Gnostic story of creation and is a fair representation of this document.
 It is certainly bizarre to the first time reader.

 Then a voice came to them out of the light saying, "It is you yourselves who are witnesses that I spoke all these things to you.
 But because of your unbelief I shall speak again.
 First of all concerning the deficiency of the aeons, this is the deficiency, when the disobedience and the foolishness of the mother appeared without the commandment of the majesty of the Father.
 She wanted to raise up aeons.
 And when she spoke, the Arrogant One followed.
 And when she left behind a part, the Arrogant One laid hold of it, and it became a deficiency.
 This is the deficiency of the aeons.